UniFormal/uniformal.github.io/doc/language/declarations.md

 #### Derived Declarations

-Derived declarations are declarations, which are not interpreted deirectly but elaborated into external declarations by a [structural feature](structuralfeatures.md).
+Derived declarations are declarations, which are not interpreted directly but elaborated into external declarations by a [structural feature](structuralfeatures.md).
 Their syntax and semantics is defined by the corresponding structural feature.

 ### Rules